isFakeAccount/api-psn/README.md

 The MIT License (MIT)

-Copyright (c) 2018 Vlad Radulescu, Studio51 Solutions, Studio51 Gaming Solutions
+Copyright (c) 2020 Vlad Radulescu, Studio51 Solutions, Studio51 Gaming Solutions, games.directory

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal